Quantum Tutorial 2 - The Photoelectric Effect

 Einstein’s Photoelectric Equation

-(Phi - a Greek letter ‘ph’) and is measured in joules, or electron
+- a Greek letter ‘f’) and is measured in joules, or electron volts.

 It is tempting to relate the work function to the molar ionisation energy.
 If you convert the work function to kilojoules per mole, you will find that it is somewhat lower than the ionisation energy per mole.
 This is because the ionisation energy in chemistry is worked out using metals that have been turned into gases.
 The photoelectric effect involves solid metals which have free electrons which are more easily removed.